The-Scripters-Guild/ForgeWiki/forge/gameplay/sandbox/weapons/README.md

 ---
 description: >-
-  All weapons in Halo Infinite.
+  All weapons in Halo Infinite Forge.
 ---

 # Weapons

 <figure><img src="../../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-This article provides an exhaustive listing of the various weaponry, specialized equipment, mission objectives, and weapon configurations present within Halo Infinite.
+This article provides an exhaustive listing of the various weaponry, equipment, objectives, and weapon configurations obtainable within Halo Infinite Forge that classify as weapons.

 ## Base weapons

+Base Weapons are core weapons that function on their own, but can have modifications applied to them via Configurations.
+Not all Base Weapons are affected by the modifications that Configurations bring.

 * BR75
 * Bandit Evo